A 24-hour volume test measures how much urine you produce in a day. It can be a helpful way to evaluate kidney function.

-There is very little preparation needed for the urine 24-hour volume test.
-Depending on your current medical condition and/or the reasons for the test, your doctor may give you more specific instructions.
+There’s very little preparation needed for the urine 24-hour volume test.
+Your doctor may give you more specific instructions depending on your current medical condition and the reasons for the test.

-You will be given one or more containers for collecting and storing urine.
+You’ll receive one or more containers for collecting and storing urine.
 Make sure you understand when and where you should return the container or containers.

 - Collect all your urine for the next 24 hours, keeping the storage container refrigerated.

-- Under some circumstances, your doctor may want you to repeat the procedure several times.
+Under some circumstances, your doctor may want you to repeat the procedure several times.